 Exercise is one way to help combat the effects of perimenopause weight gain.
 Research shows that weight gain around the premenopausal and menopausal stage is caused by a combination of factors, including decreased metabolic rate, changes in levels of estrogen and progesterone, and increased appetite due to menopause symptoms such as hot flashes or night sweats.

 The decreased availability of female sex hormones can lead to a decrease in serotonin production which is related to depression and anxiety.
 All of these factors certainly make weight management more challenging during perimenopause.

 Beyond weight, exercise helps improve your mood, reduce anxiety and raise self-confidence.
 Regular exercise can also reduce heavy bleeding and cramping.
 So get out there and move!
 Want something simple to try at home?
 Try our 10-Minute Beginner Tabata Workout.

 3. Food + Sex = Sleep

-That’s right: you might actually need to plan out your pre-bedtime routine in order to sleep better.
-First and foremost cut out the sugar and alcohol before bed.
-Both will not only wake you up in the middle of the night, but also increase night sweats.
-Instead, have a glass of water before bed and if you’re hungry, eat a 150-200 calorie snack of protein/carb mix like a tablespoon of almond butter on whole grain toast or a handful of nuts and some fruit.
+That’s right: you might need to plan out your pre-bedtime routine to sleep better.
+First and foremost, cut out the sugar and alcohol before bed.
+Both will not only wake you up in the middle of the night but also increase night sweats.
+Instead, have a glass of water before bed and if you’re hungry, eat a 150-200 calorie snack of protein/carb mixes like a tablespoon of almond butter on whole-grain toast or a handful of nuts and some fruit.
 Next, set up a “lovely” place to sleep.
 Keep your bedroom cool and dark.
 Use some lavender pillow spray or other aromatherapy to help you unwind.
 No screens allowed!
 Turn on a small fan both for the white noise and the cooling.

 4. Quit Smoking